 Pandemics represent an unpredictable but far-reaching risk.
-One of the largest disruptions that impacted the resilience of ports and maritime shipping was the Covid-19 pandemic of 2020-2022.
+One of the largest disruptions that impacted ports and maritime shipping resilience was the Covid-19 pandemic of 2020-2022.
 While the 1918-1919 Spanish Flu pandemic was devastating, international trade and port volumes were much more limited, reflecting the regional orientation of most economies.
-The Covid-19 pandemic took place in a highly integrated global economy and was associated with the rapid decline in global port activity in the first half of 2020.
-Still, ports were able to adapt to the widespread disruption, and many even faced a situation of under-capacity in the second half of 2020, as the demand bounced back faster than expected.
+The Covid-19 pandemic occurred in a highly integrated global economy and was associated with the rapid decline in global port activity in the first half of 2020.
+Still, ports were able to adapt to the widespread disruption.
+Many even faced a situation of under-capacity in the second half of 2020, as the demand bounced back faster than expected.
 The outcome was several supply chain disruptions, including port congestion.

 Port authorities can play a vital role in advancing risk mitigation and adaptability.
 An example of this potential is the variability of the responses and measures that port authorities developed following the outbreak of the COVID-19 pandemic, which built resilience capacities and contributed to avoiding any significant disruptions of operations.
 The same example illustrates that appropriate and timely public policy initiatives can facilitate the continuation of operations, relief, and recovery in the maritime transport sector.

 The comprehensive goal of the stated adaptation mechanisms is to keep port facilities operational, primarily as a fundamental node supporting supply chains, including any relief effort that may be required.
 Ports can act as a resilience platform, which is a secured strategic asset able to ensure the continuity of supply chains and securely access their hinterland.
 The resilience of global supply chains cannot be assessed without a corresponding overview of the resilience of the port sector.